jnbellinger/GroupAlgebraSymmetry/README.md

 This is not lightning-fast.
 You will probably not have the patience to wait for a set of commutators even when the group size is well less than the implied size limit of 100.
 The a4group example takes a minute and a half on my machine.
 The 16_9group example takes a little over 9 minutes.
+The s4group example (output is s4.output) took 2 1/2 hours.

 The equation-solving is simple, and I do not warrant that it will be adequate for all situations arising.
 If it isn't adequate, one can try using lapack instead of exact fractions, and rounding off